moontails/heartstrings/README.md

-# heartstrings & hope : the tale of two blades
+# heartstrings & hope : a tale of two blades

 greetings traveler!